zhubao315/learn-agentic-ai/00_openai_agents/readme.md

 The OpenAI Agents SDK is an open‐source, lightweight framework that lets developers build and orchestrate “agentic” AI applications—systems where multiple AI “agents” work together to perform complex, multi-step tasks autonomously.
-Here are the key details:

----

-### Core Concepts

 **[OpenAI Agents SDK Docs](https://openai.github.io/openai-agents-python/)**

 **[OpenAI’s strategic gambit: The Agents SDK and why it changes everything for enterprise AI](https://venturebeat.com/ai/openais-strategic-gambit-the-agent-sdk-and-why-it-changes-everything-for-enterprise-ai/)**

 https://github.com/aurelio-labs/cookbook/blob/main/gen-ai/openai/agents-sdk-intro.ipynb

+Here are the key details:

+---

+### Core Concepts : The Power of Simplicity in Design

+What truly sets the Agents SDK apart is its thoughtful balance of simplicity and power.
+The SDK is built around four core primitives:

 - **Agents:**
   These are language models (LLMs) that are preconfigured with specific instructions, access to tools (like web search or file retrieval), and even safety guardrails.
 Agents can generate responses and decide which tool to call based on the context.